 If You Need People To Wait For More Than 20 Minutes

 If you can’t accomplish what people are requesting from you in 20 minutes, be frank with them outright.
-It’s better to let them be annoyed for a minute at the consequence of having to wait for a longer period of time than for them to anticipate that you will do your service (based on your way of communicating your words) in a short span of time and you cannot deliver.
+It’s better to let them be annoyed for a minute at the consequence of having to wait for a longer time than for them to anticipate that you will do your service (based on your way of communicating your words) in a short time and you cannot deliver.

 They will have an immediate image of you as being “ineffectual and inefficient”.
 So, choose your words carefully.